Yohann0617/oci-helper/README_EN.md

 ### 2. Download files

 1. Download the latest `application.yml` and `oci-helper.db` files in `Releases` to the `/app/oci-helper` directory, and modify some configurations of `application.yml`.
-2. If you do not use docker deployment, download another `ocihelper-1.0.0.jar` file to the `/app/oci-helper` directory, and run it directly with `nohup java -jar ocihelper-1.0.0.jar > /var/log/oci-helper.log &` (the prerequisite is that the environment must have `jre8` or `jdk8` or above).
+2. If you do not use docker deployment, download another `ocihelper-1.0.1.jar` file to the `/app/oci-helper` directory, and run it directly `nohup java -jar ocihelper-1.0.1.jar > /var/log/oci-helper.log &` (the prerequisite is that the environment must have `jre8` or `jdk8` or above).
+3. If you update the jar package or docker image later, you need to install sqlite and run the command to update the version number in `sh_oci-helper_install.sh` (solve it yourself).

 ### 3. Docker deployment